gigabittech/PSWQuotes/replit.md

 2. System displays relevant products with pricing calculations
 3. Customer provides property details and optional switchboard photo
 4. Quote is generated and stored in database
+5. Lead is automatically created in Insightly CRM with full customer and quote details
-5. PDF quote is created and emailed to customer (all email attempts logged to database)
+6. PDF quote is created and emailed to customer (if Brevo is configured)
-6. Admin can track and update quote status
+7. Admin can track and update quote status
-7. Admin can view email delivery logs to verify successful quote delivery
+8. Admin can view email delivery logs to verify successful quote delivery

 # External Dependencies